Elizabeth Ashurst Biggs: Writings

-Elizabeth Ashurst Biggs published nothing in her own name, but Susan B. Anthony attributed White and Black: A Story of the Southern States (1862) to her: "Given me by the author E. Ashurst Biggs, a sister of the editor of the Englishwoman's Review Caroline Ashurst Biggs" (signed and dated 25 December 1902).
+Biggs published nothing in her own name, but Susan B. Anthony attributed White and Black: A Story of the Southern States (1862) to her: "Given me by the author E. Ashurst Biggs, a sister of the editor of the Englishwoman's Review Caroline Ashurst Biggs" (signed and dated 25 December 1902).
 Substantiating this claim are two books about American politics from Elizabeth Ashurst Biggs' personal collection held by the National Library of Scotland.
 The three-volume novel follows the fate of Americans of European and African ancestry living in the American South in the years before the Civil War.
 It contains strong abolitionist arguments and shows the damage the institution of slavery wrecks on both slaves and slave-owners.

-In 1874, Elizabeth Ashurst Biggs published a second novel anonymously, "by the author of White and Black," called Waiting for Tidings.
+In 1874, Biggs published a second novel anonymously, "by the author of White and Black," called Waiting for Tidings.
 A signed edition to her father ["Joseph Biggs with dear love from the Author"] is held by the University of Illinois.
 The three-volume novel tells of the unconventional life of its heroine, May Cressingham.
 The plot exposes the dangers British women in late 19th-century faced in a legal system that handed all their property to their husbands.
 It includes explicit arguments promoting legal equality of women and implicitly calls for women's suffrage.

 Although Worldcat.org and others attribute these two books to both Elizabeth Ashurst Biggs and her sister Caroline, it seems more likely that Elizabeth was the sole author of both books.
 Several obituaries for Caroline mention her authorship of the anonymously published novel Master of Wingbourne; none attribute White and Black or Waiting for Tidings to her.

 Personal life

-Elizabeth Ashurst Biggs was a correspondent with Giuseppe Mazzini, a dear friend of her mother's.
+Biggs was a correspondent with Giuseppe Mazzini, a dear friend of her mother's.
 He addressed her as "Lizzie" and "Ashurst," and she received letters and presents from him until his death.
-In 1850-51 the family lived for several months in Genoa, Italy (Mazzini's hometown), an experience that colored her writing.
+In 1850-51 the family lived for several months in Genoa, Italy (Mazzini's hometown), an experience that coloured her writing.
 Her books allude to Italy, and the last volume of Waiting for Tidings takes place on the Italian coast.

 She never married and lived with her father and sisters for the rest of her life.
 She died on 21 November 1905 while living at the family home on 3 Alexandra Road in Hampstead, London, at age 67.
 Her will left a substantial sum (over £12,000) to her cousin on the Biggs' side, Thomas Ashley Crook, J.P.